Furretar/Long-Distance-Plushie/README.md

 `config [key] [value]`, example: `config strength 100` - changes value of the entry in the config

-`delete` - deletes the config and recreates it with default values
+`delete config` - deletes the config and recreates it with default values

-`delete [ssid]` - deletes the wifi network entry with the listed name/ssid
+`delete network [ssid]` - deletes the wifi network entry with the listed name/ssid

 `add network [name] [password]` - adds a network with the name/ssid and password